Home » Why Do Rats Have Such A Bad Reputation?

 Rats love to chew on electrical cords and wires.
 Their rounded shapes make them easy to hold when chewing, and a rat’s hard teeth can tear through any coating and the metal wires beneath.

 By chewing electrical cables, rats can expose live wires.
-This increases the risk of electrocution and can lead to electrical fires.
-These can destroy homes and lead to fatalities among any occupants.
+This increases the risk of electrocution and can lead to electrical fires, which can destroy homes and cause fatalities among occupants.

 Food Damage